← Back to Blog

 Getting Started: Your First 30 Days

-Week 2: Connect your website forms and set up basic lead scoring
+Week 2: Connect your website forms to the CRM.
+Set up basic lead scoring based on firmographic fit and engagement.

-Week 4: Set up basic reporting and review your first month's data
+Week 4: Set up reporting dashboards for pipeline, conversion rates, and activity metrics.
+Review your first month of data.

 📈 Next Steps